oracle-livelabs/database/patch-me-if-you-can/06-patching-container-database/patching-container-database.md

     * Notice that *INDIGO* now opens without errors.
     * **Use this underscore parameter with caution!** Although the PDB opens unrestricted, it is still unpatched.
+    * Although you can use the parameter to forcefully open the PDB and allow users to connect, you must still complete the patching process.

     <details>
     <summary>*click to see the output*</summary>